ajinabraham/Droid-Application-Fuzz-Framework/README.md

 1. **Google Domato** - Uses slightly modified version of [Google Domato](https://github.com/google/domato) for generating fuzz files.
 2. **Dumb Fuzzer** - As the the name suggests, a dumb fuzzer.
 (Only for PDF)
 3. **Pregenerated Files (3rd Party Fuzzer)** - To use your private or custom fuzzer generated files.
+Place html samples in `generators/html/htmls` and pdf samples in `generators/pdf/pdfs`

 ### Usage for Dummies